 Once a Flood Watch occurs, immediately move furniture, appliances, valuables, and important documents (Passports, birth certificates, Property and assets documents(deed/lease to home), proof of address, insurance policies, and Journal/Diary (Family /Emergency information) to a safe place.
 Keep in mind to stay focus, do not panic.
 Prioritize first your family’s safety and then your property assets.
 If the flood is likely to occur sooner than expected, forget your house and head to higher ground as planned.

 During the Storm Stage

 Safely stay inside your house, and stay away from windows and doors.
 Move up your family to higher ground, or if you have a second-floor house for their safety.
-Closely monitor the NOAA radio for latest flood updates.
-Follow the instructions of local authorities like avoiding contacts with flood waters especially for children and wait until normalcy has been restored.
+Closely monitor the NOAA radio for the latest flood updates.
+Follow the instructions of local authorities like avoiding contact with floodwaters especially for children and wait until normalcy has been restored.

 After the Storm Stage